Ferrybank, Waterford: Sport

 Ferrybank hurling club won the Waterford Senior Hurling Championship in 1915, 1916 and 1919.
 Locky Byrne is an inter-county hurler who was from the area, and played for both the Waterford and Kilkenny teams in the 1930s and 1940s.

 Athletic events have been held in Ferrybank since 1869.
-Ferrybank AC members to represent Ireland include Brendan Quinn at the 1988 Olympics and Kelly Proper at the 2010 European Championships.
-Association footballer John O'Shea, of Manchester United and the Republic of Ireland national team, played underage football with Ferrybank AFC.
+Members of Ferrybank Athletic Club (Ferrybank AC) to have represented Ireland include Brendan Quinn at the 1988 Olympics and Kelly Proper at the 2010 European Championships.

+Ferrybank AFC, the local association football club, was founded in 1948.
+Notable players at the club have included John O'Shea, of Manchester United and the Republic of Ireland national team, who played underage football with the club.
+Romeo Akachukwu, who later joined Southampton F.C., also played with Ferrybank AFC.

 Ghost shopping centres

 The Ross Abbey Town Centre Shopping Complex was built in 2008 at a cost of €7 million and was sold in 2013 for €225k.
 It remained empty for several years after it was constructed.
 In 2017 (nearly 10 years after the complex was completed) the discount retailer "Mr Price" opened a unit within the development.
+Other businesses subsequently opened there, including a barbers, café, beautician, gym and a Tesco Express outlet.

 The Ferrybank Shopping Centre on the south Kilkenny/Waterford border was completed in 2008 at a cost of €100m.
-It never opened, due to the failure of Dunnes Stores to take up its planned anchor tenancy, and (as of late 2022) remained closed.
+It never opened, due to the failure of Dunnes Stores to take up its planned anchor tenancy, and (as of late 2023) remained closed.
 While containing no retail outlets, part of the development has housed a local library and county council office.